-He currently serves as a member of the ABA’s Cybersecurity Legal Task Force, and is Chair of the Identity Management Legal Task Force and Co-Chair of the Cybersecurity Subcommittee in the Business Law Section’s Cyberspace Committee.
-He is also an advisor to the U.S. Delegation to the United Nations Commission on International Trade Law (UNCITRAL), and in that capacity he helped to negotiate the international e-commerce treaty known as the United Nations Convention on the Use of Electronic Communications in International Contract.
-He is currently working with UNCITRAL to address international electronic identity management issues.
-He also serves as an Advisor to the Uniform Law Commission Study Committee on Identity Management in Electronic Commerce.
+Tom is also an advisor to the U.S. Delegation to the United Nations Commission on International Trade Law (UNCITRAL), and in that capacity he helped to negotiate the international e-commerce treaty known as the United Nations Convention on the Use of Electronic Communications in International Contracts.
+He is currently working with UNCITRAL to develop international legal rules to govern electronic identity management issues.

-Tom is co-editor and contributing author of the Guide to Cybersecurity Due Diligence in M&A Transactions (ABA, 2017), and a contributing author to the 1st and 2nd editions of The ABA Cybersecurity Handbook - A Resource for Attorneys, Law Firms & Business Professionals (ABA, 2013 and 2018).
-He is also the author of the book titled Information Security Law: The Emerging Standard for Corporate Compliance, (2008), and editor and primary author of the e-commerce book titled Online Law: The Legal Guide to Doing Business on the Internet (1996).
+He is a contributing author to the 1st and 2nd editions of The Aba Cybersecurity Handbook - A Resource For Attorneys, Law Firms & Business Professionals (ABA, 2013 and 2018), and co-editor and contributing author of the Guide To Cybersecurity Due Diligence In M&A Transactions (ABA, 2017).
+He is also the author of the book titled Information Security Law: The Emerging Standard For Corporate Compliance, (2008), and editor and primary author of the e-commerce book titled Online Law: The Legal Guide To Doing Business On The Internet (1996).
 He can be reached at Tom.Smedinghoff@lockelord.com